 It is same as the general partnership.
 The profit and loss in the limited partnership flow through the business to the partners.
 It is taxed on their personal income tax returns.
 The main difference is that the limited partners get the shares of all the profits and losses, but they are not required to participate in the business itself.

-In a Limited Partnership, the limited partner’s obligation for the organization’s is constrained to the amount of money or property that individual partner added to the partnership.
-This is not valid for the general partnership, where any money or property contributed turns as an asset for all the partners.
+In a Limited Partnership, the limited partner’s obligation for the organization is constrained to the amount of money or property that individual partner added to the partnership.
+This is not valid for the general partnership, where any money or property contributed becomes an asset to all the partners.

 The general partners take charg